 In the meantime you can select Experimental as the Manufacturer then pick High, Medium, or Low Performance as the Model.
 Not ideal but it gives ATC what they need.

 Thanks for being a Seattle Avionics customer; We really appreciate it.

-FlyQ EFB was created by AOPA and Seattle Avionics.
-However, it is sold by AOPA not Seattle Avionics so a Voyager account is not generally transferable to AOPA FlyQ EFB.
+FlyQ EFB was created by Seattle Avionics.
+However, it is sold by AOPA not Seattle Avionics so a Voyager account is not generally transferable to FlyQ EFB.
 However, the two organizations have agreed to let Voyager Lifetime customers have a free FlyQ EFB subscription for at least one year.
-Given that the FAA is likely to begin charging a substantial fee per user in 2014, we cannot offer free subscriptions for a longer period.
+Given that the FAA is likely to soon begin charging a substantial fee per user, we cannot offer free subscriptions for a longer period.
 Please contact Seattle Avionics Customer Service for more information.

 We're very sorry about not being able to support these older devices; They simply don't have the memory or processing power to handle the advanced features that FlyQ EFB supports such as split screen and synthetic vision.
 In fact, even Apple has stopped releasing software for the original iPad as the last two operating systems (6.x and 7.x) requires an iPad 2 or later and most of the powerful Apple apps will not work on the original iPad.

 Keeping backwards compatibility with older devices, while it may seem like always a good thing to do, comes at a cost to users of the newer devices.
 Specifically, there are certain useful features of the newer devices that we would not be able to use.
 This means useful features not being available or, in some cases, considerably more development time in getting the same feature to work on the older devices.
 That implicitly means time not spent adding new features that apply to many people or not fixing bugs.

 We're very sorry we had to make this decision and hope you understand our thinking.